Geo

 • Pages access control doesn’t work on secondaries.
 See GitLab issue #9336 for details.

-• Disaster recovery for deployments that have multiple secondary sites causes downtime due to the need to perform complete re-synchronization and re-configuration of all non-promoted secondaries to follow the new primary site.
+• Disaster recovery for deployments that have multiple secondary sites causes downtime due to the need to re-initialize PostgreSQL streaming replication on all non-promoted secondaries to follow the new primary site.

 • For Git over SSH, to make the project clone URL display correctly regardless of which site you are browsing, secondary sites must use the same port as the primary.
 GitLab issue #339262 proposes to remove this limitation.